Gwindarr/in-60-seconds/PITCHME.md

 ทั้ง

 @ul
-- What consonant class is the initial consonant?  - ท is a LOW class consonant
+- What consonant class is the initial consonant?
+- ท is a LOW class consonant
-- Does it have a modifer (tone mark or hard ending)? - YES, it has the 2nd tone mark
+- Does it have a modifer (tone mark or hard ending)?
+- YES, it has the 2nd tone mark
+- LOW class + 2nd Tone Mark = ????
 - LOW class + 2nd Tone Mark = HIGH tone
 @ulend

 วัน

 @ul
-- What consonant class is the initial consonant?  - ท is a LOW class consonant
+- What consonant class is the initial consonant?
+- ท is a LOW class consonant
-- Does it have a modifer (tone mark or hard ending)? - NO modifiers = DEFAULT tone
+- Does it have a modifer (tone mark or hard ending)?
+- NO modifiers = DEFAULT tone
+- LOW class + DEFAULT Tone = ???
 - LOW class + DEFAULT Tone = MID tone
 @ulend